bryanbibat/html5shootemupinanafternoon/manuscript/mechanics.md

 {leanpub-end-insert}
   },
 ~~~~~~~~

+(No need to set 2000 as a constant because it's only a temporary placeholder.
+We'll change this value in the last afternoon chapter.)

 Let's also display a "back to main menu" message a few seconds after the game ends.
 In `processDelayedEffects()`: